 Do you have children?
 Yes.
 Two boys, Maddox and Liam.

-United Through Reading, participate in Command events and try to make sure that they know that even though Daddy is gone, he is always with us in our hearts.
-(Leanne: I'm so glad you brought up the United Through Reading program.
+How do you help them cope with military-life?
+They’re still toddlers, but they cope fairly well – all they knew prior to our transfer to our current Command was a very busy OPTEMPO on an amphibious assault ship.
+We make deployment and underways a time to learn and grow so we have lots to share with Daddy when he gets home.
+We take part in United Through Reading, participate in Command events and try to make sure that they know that even though Daddy is gone, he is always with us in our hearts.
+(Leanne: I’m so glad you brought up the United Through Reading program.
 I am such a fan of the program.
 We got quite a few books from my husband when he was in Iraq for a year.
 It is truly a GREAT program!)

 How many deployments have you been through?
 How many PCSs?
 (Including as a ‘brat’) As an Army brat, I’m STILL going through deployments.
 My father is gearing up for another deployment to Afghanistan – I have lost count of the number, but know that he has been involved in every major engagement since 1986.
 My husband and I have been through multiple work up cycles, underways and 2 deployments.
 As an Army brat – too many PCS moves to count, as a Navy wife, we have stayed in the Hampton Roads, VA area and transitioned between Naval Station Norfolk and NAS Oceana.